1 Admire the German architecture in the quirky coastal town of Lüderitz

 24 See ancient rock art at Twyfelfontein

 An outcrop of sandstone boulders in the Aba-Huab Valley, Twyfelfontein is believed to have been inhabited for around 6000 years, first by San hunter-gatherers and later by Khoikhoi herders and Damara farmers.
 It’s assumed the attraction was a small freshwater spring that the Damara call Ai-Ais (‘jumping waterhole’); – although the first Afrikaans farmer was less convinced it could support his livestock and in 1947 called it Twyfelfontein, meaning ‘doubtful fountain’.
 Declared Namibia’s first UNESCO World Heritage Site in 2007, the rocks shelter more than 2500 engravings and paintings ranging in time of creation from 300BC to the 19th century.
-The majority depict animals – elephant, rhino, lion and various antelope – and are believed to have featured in ceremonies to empower the hunters.
+Most depict animals – elephant, rhino, lion and various antelope – and are believed to have featured in ceremonies to empower the hunters.

 25 Track desert black rhino in Kaokoland